• 티스토리 홈

 Propellant-actuated systems include such devices as catapults, rocket catapults, and rocket

 motors which are used in military aircrew escape systems.
-These devices, in conjunction with

 various cartridge-actuated devices and other life-support equipment, provide the capability to